raspi-s-dojo/raspisdojo.com/content/en/docs/Projects/_index.md

 ---
-title: "Reference"
+title: "Projects"
-linkTitle: "Reference"
+linkTitle: "Projects"
-weight: 9
+weight: 3
 description: >
-  Low level reference docs for your project.
+  All our current and completed projects
 ---

 {{% pageinfo %}}